cindyl5697/freedomweb/README.md

 ## **Implications:**

-Give people a recommendation job in business
+My website is to give people a recommendation job in business if you are interested in business.

 *Here are some basic "ACCOUTNING" information to know:*